Skip to main content

 Questionnaires

-There were separate and distinctly different questionnaires for each survey year.
+There are separate and distinctly different questionnaires for each survey year.
 Each questionnaire is organized around a set of topical subjects, the titles of which usually appear on either the first page of each section of the questionnaire or as page headers.

 Each questionnaire collected two general types of information: (1) information on the actual interview (e.g., interview dates, times, and contact methods) and (2) information supplied by the respondents on various topics related to their work and life experiences.
 Each survey instrument was organized around core sets of questions: current labor force status, retrospective work history, attitudes, health, marital history, household composition, assets, and income.
 In addition, the interview schedules contained special sets of questions on a variety of topics specific to the particular stage of life: child care and fertility questions were asked in the early survey years, while later surveys emphasized retirement and pension plans.

-Information Sheet: Information Sheets (or flap items), located within the questionnaires, were usually designed in such a way that the interviewers could fold the sheet out to the side of the actual questionnaire and refer to the items on the flap during the interview.
+Information Sheets (or flap items), located within the questionnaires, were usually designed in such a way that the interviewers could fold the sheet out to the side of the actual questionnaire and refer to the items on the flap during the interview.
 Various information items from previous interviews were clerically entered by Census and used by the interviewer during the survey.
 These included information such as name of previous employer, date of previous interview, and marital status and place of residence at the time of previous interview.

 The interviewer also transcribed information recorded in the questionnaire during the current survey onto the Information Sheet.
 The only current survey year item that a user would need from the flap was "current marital status," transcribed from the Household Record Card in certain survey years.
 Items referenced frequently during the interview were more conveniently located when transferred to the flap.

-Questionnaire Item or Question Number: The questionnaire item or question number is the generic term referring to the printed source of data for a given variable.
+The questionnaire item or question number is the generic term referring to the printed source of data for a given variable.
 A questionnaire item may be a question, a check item, or an interviewer's reference item that appears within one of the survey instruments.
 Each questionnaire item has been assigned a number or a combination of numbers and letters to help the user link each variable to its location in a survey instrument.

 Different designations were used within the documentation system to identify varying types of questionnaire items, as depicted in Table 1.
 The question number appears to the right of each variable description within the codebook.
 Data file users can access variable titles and codebook information via the "Accessing Data by Question Number" function.

 Table 1.
-Question Numbering Conventions
+Question numbering conventions

 Question: Question Number 112E; 59E